How Real Madrid will line up with David Alaba

 Alaba had been courted by nearly every elite club in Europe, and eventually settled on a move to Real Madrid.

 So, how will Alaba fit in the starting XI of Real Madrid?

 Real Madrid XI featuring David Alaba

-Real Madrid have been on the lookout for a new centre-back for the summer for much of this season, and when it became Alaba was available they quickly leapt to the head of the line in his list of suitors.
+Real Madrid have been on the lookout for a new centre-back since even before the end of last season, and when it became Alaba was available they quickly leapt to the head of the line in his list of suitors.

-Los Blancos are facing the real possibility of losing legendary defender Sergio Ramos upon the expiration of his contract in June, and with no new deal agreed, it is possible that Alaba has been brought in as a direct replacement.
+Los Blancos lost legendary defender Sergio Ramos at the expiration of his contract in June, with no new deal agreed.

 For the purposes of the XI, we have selected players who are there at the moment, even though the line-up may look decidedly different ahead of the 2021/22 campaign.